 LHLA is based in Kent, working mainly in London and the South-east but is always willing to travel further afield.
-Particular interests are private gardens, sensitive rural development within the AONB, such as new or replacement dwellings, farm diversification, equestrian facilities, working with local communities and schools.
+Particular interests are exceptional private houses such as Paragraph 79 applications, landscape-led residential development, sensitive rural development within the AONB such as new or replacement dwellings, farm diversification and infrastructure facilities, and working with local communities and schools.

-LHLA has professional indemnity insurance cover and adheres to the Code of Conduct of the Landscape Institute, the Royal Chartered body for UK landscape professionals.
+LHLA has professional indemnity insurance cover of £1 million and adheres to the Code of Conduct of the Landscape Institute, the Royal Chartered body for UK landscape professionals.